On Some Variants Of Schinzel's Theorem For Global Function Fields: Abstract

 \section{Abstract}

-In this paper, we obtain global function field versions of the results of Schinzel - Postnikova for multiplicative groups, and of Hahn - Cheon for elliptic curves, which is an analog of the former result.
+In this paper, we obtain global function field versions of the results of Schinzel and Postnikova for one-dimensional tori, and of Hahn and Cheon for elliptic curves, which is an analog of the former result.